 The treatment needed for diabetes will depend on the type of diabetes a person has and whether their body still produces some insulin.

-Diabetes is usually a life-long condition, needing treatment with diet and exercise, medicine or insulin injections.
+Diabetes is usually a life-long condition, needing treatment with diet and exercise, medication and/or insulin injections.

 People with type 1 diabetes can't produce any insulin, so need regular insulin injections.
 Some people with type 2 diabetes may also need insulin injections.

-For gestational diabetes during pregnancy, diet and exercise may be enough to manage blood sugar for some women, while others may need medicine too.
+For gestational diabetes during pregnancy, diet and exercise may be enough to manage blood sugar for some women, while others may need medication too.

 Diabetes treatment goals